The Day We Died: Reviews

-IGN's regular Fringe reviewer Ramsey Isler rated the episode 8/10.
+IGNs regular Fringe reviewer Ramsey Isler rated the episode 8/10.
 He compared the plot to Lost, remarking "Apparently one thoroughly confusing and unnecessarily convoluted TV series wasn't enough...
 But hey, I understand why J.J. and his Fringe collaborators... might have done this.
 They had kind of written themselves into a corner where one of the universes had to go, and they couldn't stretch that storyline out forever.
 A restart like this is a good way to allow themselves room to write something new, even if it may require some clever thinking to explain themselves out of this situation adequately."
 Isler had trouble rating the finale, noting that he had to see how the events are explained in the fourth season before he can make a complete judgment.

 Noel Murray from The A.V.
 Club graded the finale with a B+; he praised the writers "for once again introducing a new world that feels fully formed, with its own rich backstory that they could choose to explore if they have the time and the inclination."
 Murray concluded his review, "It may be that Fringe has bitten off more than it can chew here, and the storytelling is about to get hopelessly convoluted, as it often does once time-travel enters the picture.
 But for now, I’m going to enjoy living with and thinking over what I’ve seen so far.
 And I’m going to trust that no matter how crazy Fringes fourth season gets, the writers are going to keep bringing everything back to less mind-bending questions".
 Some reviewers questioned the logic of Peter having never existed, though others expressed their trust in the writers' ability to make it work.

 The Futon Critic and TV.com staff highlighted "The Day We Died" as one of the best television episodes of the 2010–11 United States network television schedule.
 Likewise, Give Me My Remote contributor Marisa Rothman ranked "The Day We Died" one of the best episodes of the year, explaining "Between Walter's eventual reunion with his loved ones and Olivia's tragic demise, few episodes were as heartbreaking as 'The Day We Died'...not to mention, no episode shocked me as much with a plot twist.
 (I literally bolted up in my seat when Peter vanished into thin air after creating a bridge between the universes.)"
 Entertainment Weekly included the episode's ending in their list of television's best cliffhangers of 2011, and later named it the sixteenth best episode of the series.
 Time gave "The Day We Died" an honorable mention on their list of the best episodes of the season.